AllanWessels/AllanWessels/README.md

-Applied AI engineer with 20+ years of end-to-end ownership across agentic systems, ML, and distributed data infrastructure.
-I design and ship production agentic architectures — MCP servers, multi-agent workflows, tool-augmented LLM systems, and RAG pipelines — that turn ambiguous business problems into measurable customer outcomes.
+Applied AI engineer with 20+ years of end-to-end ownership across agentic systems, ML, and distributed data infrastructures.

 Daily practitioner of agentic engineering: Claude Code as the development backbone, Subagents and Agent Teams for parallelized work, Agents & Skills for scale/efficiency/accuracy, MCP servers to give agents real access to real systems, and RAG pipelines to put users in the drivers seat.